pulp-platform/hero/README.md

 ```
 We recommend you create an `install` subdirectory in this repository and set `HERO_INSTALL` to that.

-After that, simply execute the `setup.sh` script to build the PULP toolchain and the PULP SDK.
+After that, simply execute the `setup.sh` script to build the PULP toolchain.

 ## Compilation

 ### Environments

 Compilation always requires a proper environment.
-When compiling for simulation `source env/esim.sh`.
-When compiling for execution a board, `source` another file, e.g., `env/ehuawei.sh`.
+When compiling with the minimal runtime `source env/ehuawei.sh`.

 ### Applications

-Run `make` in an application directory, e.g., in `example-apps/helloworld`.
+Run `make` in an application directory, e.g., in `example-apps/hello`.

 ## RTL Simulation

+### QuestaSim

 An environment is provided to simulate the PULP accelerator in RTL.
 If QuestaSim is installed, the simulation infrastructure can be initialized as follows:
 ```